-Etcher is a open source and cross platform image writing tool.
+Etcher is an open-source and cross-platform image writing tool.
 Etcher is developed using technologies like JS, HTML, node.js and GitHub’s Electron framework.

 3. Gnome Multi-Writer

-Rufus is lightweight, small and easy to use software.
-It is portable USB bootable maker.
-It is available in Windows based platform.
+Rufus is lightweight, small and easy to use the software.
+It is a portable USB, bootable maker.
+It is available on Windows-based platform.

 5. Ubuntu Startup Disk Creator

 The Ubuntu Startup Disk Creator is a tool by Ubuntu which helps you to write the ISO image to your USB drive and make it bootable.